Celebrating 150 years of rail at Chingford and Highams Park stations

-This weekend sees a celebration of one hundred and fifty years since the railway arrived at Chingford and Highams Park in the London Borough of Waltham Forest (LBWF).
+This weekend sees a celebration of one hundred and fifty years since the railway arrived at Chingford and in the Borough of Waltham Forest (LBWF).

-This Friday (17 November) is the exact date of the anniversary, and Saturday and Sunday will see events to celebrate the connection of what were then Essex villages to central London in 1873.
+This Friday (17 November) is the exact date of the anniversary, and Saturday and Sunday will see events to celebrate the connection of what were then villages to central London in 1873.

-Local community groups, LBWF and workers from Arriva Rail London (ARL), which operates London Overground on behalf of Transport for London, are working together to come together to organise the celebration at the two stations.
+Local community groups, LBWF and workers from Arriva Rail London (ARL), which operates on behalf of Transport for London, are working together to come together to organise the celebration at the two stations.

 Saturday 18 November, 2pm, Hale End Library: history talks